BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 🏃 Endurance Building Tips

-1. Increase Gradually: Add 5–10 minutes per week to avoid overtraining
+- Increase Gradually: Add 5–10 minutes to your cardio workouts each week to avoid overtraining.

-2. Vary Intensity: Mix steady-state with intervals for balanced benefits
+- Vary Intensity: Mix steady-state cardio with high-intensity interval training for balanced benefits.

-1. Cross-Train: Try different cardio styles to prevent boredom and overuse injuries
+- Cross-Train: Experiment with different cardio styles to prevent boredom and overuse injuries.

-2. Fuel & Hydrate: Especially important for longer sessions
+- Fuel & Hydrate: This is especially important for longer cardio sessions.

 ⚠️ Common Cardio Mistakes